Obesity: Causes

 The "a calorie is a calorie" model of obesity posits a combination of excessive food energy intake and a lack of physical activity as the cause of most cases of obesity.
 A limited number of cases are due primarily to genetics, medical reasons, or psychiatric illness.
-In contrast, increasing rates of obesity at a societal level are felt to be due to an easily accessible and palatable diet, increased reliance on cars, and mechanized manufacturing.
+The satiety value shows that the feeling of satiety per calorie varies between food types.
+Increasing rates of obesity at a societal level are felt to be due to an easily accessible and palatable diet, increased reliance on cars, and mechanized manufacturing.